Everything Roofing Pros Should Know About Synthetic Underlayment

 An installer needs to follow the directions when installing synthetic underlayment, just like any other building material.
 Most synthetic manufacturers require the product to be fastened with capped nails, not staples.
 This is especially true if the product will be left exposed for any length of time.

 Most synthetic products have a perm rating much less than felt.
 This means that any moisture in the attic will NOT be escaping through the roof itself, making proper attic ventilation very important.
 And it’s best to check with the manufacturer to confirm their product is recommended on a “hot roofs.”

-Synthetic underlayments still need to be used in conjunction with peel and stick (aka. self-adhering or ice and water) underlayments, which are required to cover overhangs, valleys and wall intersections.
+Synthetic underlayment still needs to be used in conjunction with peel and stick (aka. self-adhering or ice and water) underlayment, which are required to cover overhangs, valleys and wall intersections.
 There are synthetic peel-and-stick products available, but they are not as widely used because they are seen as most contractors as cost prohibitive.
 Roofing codes vary from region to region; make sure to check with your local building officials on the peel and stick requirements in your area.

-Ron Heather is Vice president of Roof Depot, that employs up to 150 roofing crews.
-When asked about the future of synthetic underlayments he said, “Ten years ago we wouldn’t have touched the stuff.
+“Ten years ago we wouldn’t have touched the stuff.
 Ten years from now, when the prices are the same or less than felt, we will use nothing but synthetic.
 It’s safer to work with.
 The installers love working with it.
 It’s just a superior product all the way around."